RIM Gets Bold and Brings a Storm to Cupertino

 RIM picked Santa Clara for its first developer conference right in the back yard of new rival Apple.
 RIM brought a few friends with them and some pretty darn impressive new phones.
-There’s the “Flip” their first ‘Star Trek communicator” style phone, the “Bold” ultra-powerful smartphone, and the Storm their iPhone “killer”.
+There’s the “Flip” their first ‘Star Trek communicator” style phone, the “Bold” ultra-powerful smartphone, and the new Blackberry Storm; their iPhone “killer”.
 I was there for the developer conference and had a great time hanging out in the developer labs and for the most part had a great time blowing off the fluffy speeches for dedicated coding work.

 I hung our for all three days.
 What follows is a relatively unedited diary of my time out there in Santa Clara.